-The castle’s name hints to the chilling stories that have been told about Chillingham Castle, and it is widely considered to be Britain’s most haunted historic castle.
+The castle’s name hints to the chilling stories that have been told about Chillingham Castle, and it's widely considered to be Britain’s most haunted historic castle.
 You’ll find it in the village of Chillingham, just a 20 minute journey from Alnwick.

 The castle was originally built as a stronghold in the 12th century, and has seen a turbulent history that saw the castle being attacked due to its crucial position on the border of Northumberland.
 There are said to be a mixture of tortured spirits and friendly ghosts at Chillingham Castle, with one of the most talked about being the White Pantry Ghost.

 The ghost of a frail figure in white is said to appear in the inner pantry begging for water.
-Historically, the story is told that a footman guarded the pantry because the silver was stored there, one night when he had turned in to asleep he was confronted by a lady in White who begged him for some water.
+Historically, the story is told that a footman guarded the pantry because the silver was stored there, one night when he was asleep he was confronted by a lady in white who begged him for some water.
 The footman assumed that she was one of the castle’s guests and went to retrieve it when he realised that he was locked inside and nobody could have entered.

 Another one of the castle’s most talked about spirits is that of the Blue Boy who is thought to haunt the Pink Room and witnesses have claimed to see blue halos of light inside.

 If you want to explore the haunted halls of Chillingham Castle yourself, there are regular ghost tours and some all-night vigils to try and catch a glimpse of the paranormal.